 The study is based on information from 2016 and 2017 regarding 1,369 incidents spanning 27 countries.
-A healthcare organization has a responsibility to its patients to not only care for their physical needs, but to also protect their identity and private records.
+A healthcare organization has a responsibility to its patients to not only care for their physical needs but also to protect their identity and private records.
 Because nurses are on the front lines of these facilities, it’s important they know key ways to protect their patients’ information.

 Challenge With Healthcare Security